-Grade Levels: Six (6); Seven (7)
+Grade Level(s): Six (6); Seven (7) Subject(s): Social Studies (6); History and Geography (7)

-Subjects: Social Studies (6); History and Geography (7) Curriculum Strands: Heritage and Identity; History Curriculum Topics: Communities in Canada, Past and Present (6); Canada, 1800-1850: Conflict and Challenges (7)
+Curriculum Strand(s): Heritage and Identity: Communities in Canada, Past and Present (6); Canada, 1800-1850: Conflict and Challenges (7)

-Program Components: Students will explore Burlington Heights through an inquiry-based guided tour focusing on visible remains of the War of 1812.
+Program Components: Students will explore Burlington Heights through inquiry-based guided tours focusing on visible remains of the War of 1812.
 At Dundurn Castle, students will see the existing 1812 features that Sir Allan MacNab incorporated into his Italianate villa.
-While touring both Dundurn Park and the Hamilton Cemetery, students will visit the rarely-seen archaeological excavation in the Cockpit building and explore remnants of earthworks throughout these sites.
-At The Hamilton Military Museum, students will dress as soldiers from the War of 1812, learn about the history of the site, and test their problem-solving skills as they defend Burlington Heights in an interactive mapping activity, just as the British did, with ships, earthworks, and cannons.
+In the Historic Kitchen students will make a historic recipe and discuss the limited access to food during war time.
+While touring both Dundurn Park and the Hamilton Cemetery, students will explore remnants of earthworks, and the geographical significance of the land.
+Students will also visit a rarely-seen archaeological excavation on site.
+At The Hamilton Military Museum, students will dress as soldiers from the War of 1812 and test their problem-solving skills as they defend Burlington Heights in an interactive mapping activity.

-Duration: 3 hours Cost: \$12.75
+Duration: 3 hours Cost: \$13.75 per student

-Available: April to June and September to mid-October.
+Available: Mid-April to June and September to

+mid-October.